lbarrett24/Crypto-BBand-Analysis/README.md

 # Crypto-BBand-Analysis
-Calculates bollinger band indicators to identify the entry and exit points of cryptocurrency prices from APIs(LunarCrush & Robinhood)
+Calculates bollinger band indicators to identify the entry and exit points of cryptocurrency prices from various cryptocurrency APIs